corgrath/abandoned-planemo.js/README.md

 Available plugins
 -------------------------------------------------
-[Documentation concerning this topic can be found here.][05]

-You can enable what plugins you want Planemo to run by defining them in your configuration file.
+You can enable what plugins you want Planemo to run by defining them in your [*configuration file*][TOC-02].

 Below is a list of all the current available plugins, a brief description of their individual options and an example.